-Pentosan is used to relieve the symptoms of the bladder condition called interstitial cystitis.
+Pentosan polysulfate sodium is used to relieve the symptoms (eg, pain, discomfort) of interstitial cystitis (inflammation of the bladder).

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For pentosan polysulfate sodium, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to pentosan polysulfate sodium or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of pentosan polysulfate sodium in children younger than 16 years of age.
 Safety and efficacy have not been established.

 Appropriate studies have not been performed on the relationship of age to the effects of pentosan polysulfate sodium in the geriatric population.